 Bell’s Palsy

 Bell’s palsy is a relatively common condition.
-It is idiopathic, meaning there is no clear cause.
-It presents as a unilateral lower motor neurone facial nerve palsy.
-The majority of patients fully recover over several weeks but recovery may take up to 12 months.
+It is idiopathic, meaning there is no apparent cause.
+It presents with a unilateral lower motor neurone facial nerve palsy.
+Most patients fully recover over several weeks, but recovery may take up to 12 months.
 A third are left with some residual weakness.

-If patients present within 72 hours of developing symptoms, NICE guidelines recommend considering prednisolone as treatment, either:
+If patients present within 72 hours of developing symptoms, NICE clinical knowledge summaries (updated 2023) recommend considering prednisolone as treatment, either:

 - 50mg for 10 days

-- 60mg for 5 days followed by a 5-day reducing regime of 10mg a day
+- 60mg for 5 days followed by a 5-day reducing regime, dropping the dose by 10mg per day

-Patients also require lubricating eye drops to prevent the eye on the affected drying out and being damaged.
-If they develop pain in the eye they need an ophthalmology review for exposure keratopathy.
-Tape can be used to keep the eye closed at night.
+Patients also require lubricating eye drops to prevent the eye from drying out and being damaged.
+If they develop pain in the eye, they need an ophthalmology review for exposure keratopathy.
+The eye can be taped closed at night.

 Ramsay-Hunt Syndrome

-TOM TIP: Ramsay-Hunt syndrome is a very popular presentation in your MCQ exams.
-Look out for that patient with a vesicular rash around their ear and a facial nerve palsy.
+TOM TIP: Ramsay-Hunt syndrome is popular in MCQ exams.
+Look out for the patient with facial nerve palsy and a vesicular rash around their ear.

 Other Causes of Lower Motor Neurone Facial Nerve Palsy